 Estimated reading time: 6 minutes

-2. “Goodbye work-life balance”
+2. “Goodbye work-life balance.”

-Consultant life according to Hollywood involves a combination of airport lounges, confrontational C-Level meetings, and some not too healthy vices.
+Consultant life, according to Hollywood, involves a combination of airport lounges, confrontational C-Level meetings, and some not too healthy vices.
 You feel more comfortable ordering room service at the hotel than you do cooking a meal at home.
-Sure, you do get to travel more than your traditional desk job, but as COVID upended the way everyone does business, this proved that a new, better model is possible, and I think it’s here to stay.
-More customers now know that projects can be delivered more remotely than in the past, allowing them to save costs and work more efficiently.
+Sure, you get to travel more than your traditional desk job, but as COVID upended the way everyone does business, this proved that a new, better model is possible, and I think it’s here to stay.
+More customers now know that projects can be delivered more remotely than before, allowing them to save costs and work more efficiently.
 Of course, travel will still be necessary, but my guess is it will significantly reduce moving forward even as the country continues to open back up.
-On another note, some weeks can be long, and working weekends does happen occasionally (this is typically when customers prefer to go-live due to reduced business disruption).
+On another note, some weeks can be long, and working weekends does occasionally happen (this is typically when customers prefer to go-live due to reduced business disruption).
 But that time can be reclaimed during the week, and downtime between projects can be used for self-development, as SAP is always changing and adding new certifications for consultants to take.
 Most consulting companies see investing in these courses as a no-brainer.

 3. “You need a ton of experience”

-If you spend enough time on LinkedIn, you’ve come across those recruiter postings for entry-level, low paying job requiring 5+ years of experience.
-Turn the clock back to 2016, just 1 year after SAP released S/4HANA, and you were expected to have multiple years of experience in S/4HANA with a couple full-cycle implementations under your belt.
+If you spend enough time on LinkedIn, you’ve come across those recruiter postings for an entry-level, low paying jobs requiring 5+ years of experience.
+Turn the clock back to 2016, just 1 year after SAP released S/4HANA, and you were expected to have multiple years of experience in S/4HANA with a couple of full-cycle implementations under your belt.
 I think those companies are probably still looking for someone.
-To start in SAP consulting, you need two things: a couple years of hands-on experience as a user of SAP, and a strange kind of passion to learn everything you can about your modules (HR, Finance, Logistics, etc.) Beyond that, companies like to search for mythical candidates that simply do not exist.
-Anytime you are searching for a new job, it’s always good to apply for positions you think you’re slightly underqualified for, since it’s likely you are being undervalued at your current role.
+To start in SAP consulting, you need two things: a couple of years of hands-on experience as a user of SAP, and a strange kind of passion to learn everything you can about your modules (HR, Finance, Logistics, etc.) Beyond that, companies like to search for mythical candidates that simply do not exist.
+Anytime you are searching for a new job, it’s always good to apply for positions you think you’re slightly underqualified for since it’s likely you are being undervalued in your current role.
 Think of it as the double step up the stairs in the career ladder.
 SAP consulting gives you just this.